Steed reads "Great disappearing acts" in The Town of no Return.

 A book can be seen on his bed stand in Too Many Christmas Trees.

-A book about Ventriloquism at the end of How to Succeed...At Murder?
+He studies a book about Ventriloquism at the end of How to Succeed...At Murder?

 In episode A Funny Thing That Happened on the Way to the Station Steed is reading a book about fishing tackle.
 It's "Cheaper Tackle" by Dr. Robert Bruce